renpy/renpy/sphinx/source/config.rst

 .. var:: config.defer_styles = False

-    When True, the execution of style statements is deferred until after all "translate python" blocks have executed.
-This lets a translate python block update variables that are then used in style (not translate style) statements.
+    When true, the execution of style statements is deferred until after all ``translate python`` blocks have executed.
+This lets a ``translate python`` block update variables that are then used in style (not translate style) statements.

     While this defaults to False, it's set to True when :func:`gui.init`